Daily nutritional requirements for an adult service dog. How to properly feed service breed dogs? Feed class and energy value

 5. Potatoes and vegetables<*>replace100 -

-Note: Replacement of products is made in agreement with a specialist in the veterinary service.
+Note: Replacement of products is carried out in agreement with a veterinary service specialist.

-The normal functioning and performance of service dogs largely depends on their correct feeding.
-Correct feeding means nutrition that is carried out according to physiologically reasonable norms of nutrient requirements, complete and balanced diets, while observing the feeding regimen.
+The normal functioning and performance of service dogs largely depends on their proper feeding.
+Proper feeding means nutrition, which is carried out according to physiologically based standards of nutritional requirements, complete and balanced diets while observing the feeding regime.

-Proper feeding has a decisive influence on the health, growth rate, development, physique and weight of dogs.
-Proper feeding plays a huge role in breeding in improving existing and creating new breeds and types of dogs.
+Proper feeding has a decisive influence on the health, growth rate, development, conformation and weight of dogs.
+Proper feeding plays a huge role in breeding when improving existing and creating new breeds and types of dogs.

-Organizing the correct feeding of dogs is possible only by regulating the quantity and quality of the feed given, taking into account the physiological need for nutrients.
-Both under and over-nutrition of dogs is harmful and unprofitable.
-It negatively affects the germ cells, embryonic development of the fetus, and at the same time weak offspring are born.
+Organizing proper feeding of dogs is only possible by regulating the quantity and quality of food given, taking into account physiological need in nutrients.
+Both insufficient and excessive nutrition of dogs is harmful and unprofitable.
+It negatively affects the germ cells, the embryonic development of the fetus, and at the same time weak offspring are born.

-Service dogs require a certain amount of energy, protein and amino acids, carbohydrates, fats (lipids) and fatty acids, minerals (macro- and microelements) and vitamins for life.
+Service dogs require a certain amount of energy, protein and amino acids, carbohydrates, fats (lipids) and fatty acids, minerals (macro- and microelements) and vitamins.

-Energy requirement...
+Energy requirement.
 Energy is necessary for the functioning of internal organs, maintaining muscle tone and movement, a certain body temperature, etc. Energy is produced from proteins, fats and carbohydrates in the feed and determines the overall level of nutrition, which is characterized by the amount of gross energy expressed in kilojoules (kJ).
-It was found that 1 g of protein during oxidation in the body releases 16.7 kJ, 1 g of fat - 37.7 kJ and 1 g of carbohydrates - 15.7 kJ of energy (4.186 kJ - 1 kcal of energy).
+It has been established that 1 g of protein, when oxidized in the body, releases 16.7 kJ, 1 g of fat - 37.7 kJ and 1 g of carbohydrates - 15.7 kJ of energy (4.186 kJ - 1 kcal of energy).

-The need for energy depends on the dog's body weight, ambient temperature, coat condition, sex, age, animal constitution, muscular work, physiological state (pregnancy, lactation, etc.).
-The daily energy demand decreases during the summer season and increases by an average of 15 percent during the winter.
-Males use more energy than females and younger dogs more than older ones.
-Lean, muscular dogs also use more energy than loose and obese dogs.
-Dogs with mild excitability also need more energy than phlegmatic dogs.
+The energy requirement depends on the dog’s body weight, ambient temperature, coat condition, gender, age, animal constitution, muscular work, physiological state (pregnancy, lactation, etc.).
+Daily energy requirement in summer season decreases, and in winter increases by an average of 15 percent.
+Males expend more energy than females, and young dogs more than older dogs.
+Lean, muscular dogs also expend more energy than loose and obese dogs.
+Dogs that are easily excitable also have a greater need for energy than phlegmatic dogs.

-The calorie content of the diet should be increased for a dog and a bitch before mating, puppies and lactating bitches.
-The harder the dog's work, the higher the energy requirement.
+The calorie content of the diet should be increased for males and females before breeding, for whelping and lactating females.
+The harder the work a dog does, the higher the energy requirement.
 For example, moderate work of service dogs increases energy expenditure by 20-30 percent.
-The amount of energy expended on work depends on the level of training and the breed of the dog.
-The size of the dogs' need for energy is influenced by their reaction to the surrounding space, to the landscape.
-The average energy requirement in dogs is shown in table.
+The amount of energy spent on work depends on the degree of training and the breed of the dog.
+The amount of energy a dog needs is influenced by their reaction to the surrounding space and landscape.
+The average energy requirement for dogs is presented in table.
 1.

-Lack of energy in the diet leads to emaciation of the dog, excess - to obesity.
-The energetic nutritional value of dog food is presented in table.
+A lack of energy in the diet leads to emaciation of the dog, an excess leads to obesity.
+The energy content of food products for dogs is presented in table.
 3.

-Protein requirement...
-A lack of protein and especially amino acids in the diet of dogs is fraught with a delay in the growth and development of puppies, impaired reproductive functions, a decrease in the absorption of nutrients in feed, poor growth of hair and claws, and a decrease in the body's resistance against diseases.
-An excess of protein in the diet leads to toxicosis and liver damage.
+Protein requirement.
+A lack of protein and especially amino acids in a dog’s diet is fraught with delays in the growth and development of puppies, impaired reproductive functions, decreased absorption of feed nutrients, poor growth of hair and claws, and a decrease in the body’s resistance to diseases.
+Excess protein in the diet leads to toxicosis and liver damage.

 The optimal protein requirement for dogs is: for adults - 4.5 g, for young animals - 9.0 g per 1 kg of live weight.
-The need for critical amino acids is: in adults - 60 mg of lysine, 70 mg of methionine and 15 mg of tryptophan; in young animals - lysine 210 mg, methionine - 190 mg and tryptophan - 60 mg per 1 kg of live weight.
-In service dogs, during average work, the need for proteins increases by about 30 percent, and the dog should receive at least one third of the protein from animal feed.
-The need of adult dogs for protein and amino acids is influenced by pregnancy, lactation in bitches, increased sexual use of males, etc. The protein content in food products for dogs is presented in table.
+The requirement for critical amino acids is: in adults - lysine 60 mg, methionine - 70 mg and tryptophan - 15 mg; in young animals - lysine 210 mg, methionine - 190 mg and tryptophan - 60 mg per 1 kg of live weight.
+In service dogs average job The need for protein increases by approximately 30 percent, and the dog should receive at least one third of the protein from animal feed.
+The need for protein and amino acids in adult dogs is affected by whelping, lactation in females, increased sexual activity in males, etc. The protein content in food products for dogs is presented in Table.
 3.

 Table 3.
 Composition and energy value (nutritional value) of food products for dogs (in g per 100 g of product), per day